-AMLD5 and the Art Market is an Arts Council supported programme of free training sessions and workshops, offering practical advice to support art market participants to understand, assess and respond to their obligations under the latest Anti-Money Laundering Directive (AMLD5).
+AMLD5 and the Art Market is a programme of free training sessions and workshops, offering practical advice to support art market participants to understand, assess and respond to their obligations under the latest Anti-Money Laundering Directive (AMLD5).

-Developed and delivered by Creative United in partnership with London law firm, Kingsley Napley LLP, AMLD5 and the Art Market is a nation-wide training programme aimed at supporting galleries, artists and other ‘art market participants’ in meeting their obligations under AMLD5 before the upcoming 10 June 2021 deadline and beyond.
+Developed and delivered by Creative United in partnership with London law firm, Kingsley Napley LLP, AMLD5 and the Art Market is a nation-wide training programme aimed at supporting galleries, artists and other ‘art market participants’ in meeting their obligations under AMLD5.

 What kind of support is on offer?